Management Indicator Species Plan Amendment

 Sierra Forest Legacy along with the Sierra Club, Forest Issues Group, Defenders of Wildlife, Sierra Foothills Audubon Society and the Center for Biological Diversity submitted an appeal on February 4, 2008 to this misguided decision.
 Subsequently,on August 25, 2008, the Forest Service issued its denial of all issues raised by the public appeals.

-Our defense of a rigorous monitoring effort on behalf of wildife species throughout the Sierra continues.
-After exhausting all other attempts to persuade the Forest Service of the scientific and legal deficiencies of weakening MIS monitoring requirements in the Sierra-wide forest management plans, Legacy filed suit on September 9 to restore meaningful monitoring to the region.
+On September 9, 2008, after exhausting all other attempts to persuade the Forest Service of the scientific and legal deficiencies of weakening MIS monitoring requirements in the Sierra-wide forest management plans, Legacy filed suit on September 9 to restore meaningful monitoring to the region.
 Read the lawsuit at the top of the "Resources" column to the right, and read the press release here.